No matter what industry you work in, employers will want to see you have analytical skills.

 Entry-level freelance work can be a great practical training resource if you need to develop a skill you already have some experience in.

-Interview questions on analytical skills
+Interview questions about analytical skills

-- Tell me about a time you had to solve a problem, but didn’t have all the information you needed to hand.
+- Tell me about a time you had to solve a problem but didn’t have all the information you needed to hand.
 What did you do?

 - How would you describe [technical concept] to a nontechnical audience?